netzke/netzke-basepack/README.md

     ORM=dm bundle exec rake

 etc.

+NOTE: netzke-basepack is not dependant on neither DataMapper nor Sequel.
+It will pick the right DataAdapter for your models automatically.
+You still should include ActiveRecord into your Gemfile, as netzke-persistance (dependency) is using ActiveRecord.

 ## Icons support
 Netzke Basepack can make use of FamFamFam Silk icon set (http://www.famfamfam.com/archive/silk-icons-thats-your-lot/).
 To enable this, download the icons and put the "icons" folder into your app's public/images folder.
 Then restart your application.